 In a traditional on-premises infrastructure, the system administrator has complete control over user access to corporate resources.
 When using cloud solutions, access to resources can be carried out both from the corporate network and outside.

 What is Conditional Access in Azure AD?

 Condition Access (CA) is an Azure Active Directory feature that can be used to allow or deny access to company resources based on user, device, location, 2FA, and several other factors.
 Conditional access allows you to dramatically increase the security of your resources without complicating user access.

-The Conditional Access mechanism is to validate each process of connecting to the resource based on a customized scenario and a decision that determines what to do with that connection.
-In a Condition Access policy, you can deny access, allow without conditions, or allow with conditions.
+The Conditional Access mechanism validates each process of connecting to the resource based on a customized scenario and a decision determining what to do with that connection.
+In a Condition Access policy, you can deny access or allow without or with conditions.